openpnp/openpnp/GcodeAsyncDriver.md

 * **Simulated3rdOrderControl:**

    Apply motion planning assuming a controller with constant acceleration motion control but simulating 3rd order control with time step interpolation.
-[Watch a video](https://youtu.be/cH0SF2D6FhM) to see the effect on oscicaltions/vibrations.
+[Watch a video](https://youtu.be/cH0SF2D6FhM) to see the effect of **Simulated3rdOrderControl** on oscillations/vibrations.

 * **Full3rdOrderControl:**